 “At the beginning I found it extremely hard to settle in….By the end of the autumn I was a completely different person….
 I was much more organised, time efficient and scored higher grades….One thing that I had, surprisingly, no trouble finding, from the day I started, was amazing friends.
 Friends which would laugh with you.
 Friends who were loyal to you.
 Friends which were there for you…Knightsbridge is a roller-coaster full of excitement and thrills.
 I love coming to school every day and I don’t think I would love any other school I go to, as much.”

 From a letter by a KS bursary pupil, now studying at Shrewsbury School, to which he won a bursary.

 “We donate to the KSEF because we feel it is time to give back.
 We have been very lucky in our lives and we strongly believe that education is the best way to give back to those in need.
 All our children attended KS and absolutely loved their experience.
 We feel that diversity will define the KS experience even more.”

-Since 2007 KSEF donors have supported 13 local children achieve exceptional results at KS.
-Some of these children have now left the school and are thriving at top independent schools in the UK.
+Since 2007 KSEF donors have supported 17 local children achieve exceptional results at KS.
+Some of these children have now left the school and are thriving at top independent schools and higher education in the UK.